Affiliate Ad Disclosure: We’re reader-supported. When you buy via our links, we earn commissions. Learn more.

 Watch videos, hear audio clips, and pick up and play an instrument at this museum’s highly interactive exhibits and live events.

-The Museum of Making Music is located on the first-floor lobby of NAMM’s headquarters in Carlsbad, Ca. National Association of Music Merchants is a non-profit serving the music industry with educational events on new instruments, gear, sound, lighting, and recording innovations.
+The Museum of Making Music is located on the first-floor lobby of the National Association of Music Merchants (NAMM) headquarters in Carlsbad.
+The National Association of Music Merchants is a non-profit serving the music industry with educational events on new instruments, gear, sound, lighting, and recording innovations.

-Visiting the museum will transcend you into the ages of musical evolution.
-You’ll hear all genres from pop, rock, jazz, folk, modern fusion, and more.
+Visiting the museum will transport you into the ages of musical evolution.
+You’ll hear all genres from pop, rock, and jazz to folk, modern fusion, and more.
 Watch videos, hear audio clips, and pick up and play an instrument in the museum’s highly interactive exhibits and live events.

 Craftsmanship Museum